Tom-roujiang/liyun_zhu/_pages/about.md

   - /about.html
 ---

 Liyun Zhu is a second-year master's student in Machine Learning and Computer Vision at the Australian National University (ANU).
 His research focuses on advancing computer vision and machine learning, particularly in video anomaly detection, video understanding, vision-language models, and reasoning.
-He has had the privilege of collaborating with [Dr. Lei Wang](https://leiwangr.github.io) (ANU & Data61/CSIRO) and [Prof. Chen Chen](https://www.crcv.ucf.edu/chenchen/) (University of Central Florida) on multiple research projects.
+Previously, he had the privilege of collaborating with [Dr. Lei Wang](https://leiwangr.github.io) (ANU & Data61/CSIRO) and [Prof. Chen Chen](https://www.crcv.ucf.edu/chenchen/) (University of Central Florida) on multiple research projects.

 Prior to his master's studies, Liyun earned his Bachelor's degree in Electronic Engineering from Shanghai University in 2023, where he was mentored by [Prof. Yongfang Wang](https://scie.shu.edu.cn/Prof/wangyf.htm).
 His academic excellence has been recognized through several awards, including the Active Intelligence Research Challenge Award (2023) and the Self-Improvement Scholarship during his undergraduate studies.
 Liyun has published research in top-tier AI conferences, including NeurIPS and ICLR, contributing to the broader understanding of intelligent video analysis and reasoning systems.